CraigDawson/ble-weather-station-enhanced/README.md

 # ble-weather-station-enhanced
 Make: Bluetooth book's BLE Weather Station with enhancements

-There are two improvements done to the original BLE Weather Station in the Make: Bluetooth book *(see referances below)*
+There are two improvements done to the original BLE Weather Station in the Make: Bluetooth book *(see references below)*

  1. A tri-color LED module was added to indicate the weather: green - fair, yellow - change, and red - stormy.
 This is based on the barometer.
 The code for this is on the UNO.